 Don’t try to rush the process of the transport.
 If you move too fast, you likely will wake up your baby.
 Try to go nice and slow and avoid creating any loud noises.

 As you are laying them down, try to be as level with the crib as possible.
-With a few ninja-like moves you can gracefully move baby from your arms down to their mattress.
-Don’t forget not to slam the door on your way out!
+With a few ninja-like moves you can gracefully move babies from your arms down to their mattress.
+Don’t forget to slam the door on your way out!

 If they just fell asleep, they will be more likely to wake up when you move them.
 Try to wait until they are in a deeper sleep, if possible.
 If they stir during your first attempt, give it 15 minutes before you try again.